krz8/petulant/manual.md

-  No longer a functional interface to parsing, here you can simply call Petulant and get back one easy-to-read data structure representing the entire command line.
+  No longer a functional interface to parsing, here you can simply call Petulant and get back one easy-to-read data structure representing the entire command-line.
+Small to medium sized applications will probably use this most, as it's the easiest to work with for most projects.

 - [The Specification-Driven Interface](#spec)

-  For those that like writing out entire static specifications of their command line options and argument processing needs, here you.
+  For those that like writing out entire static specifications of their command-line options and argument processing needs, here you.
   This most resembles what people expect if they come from getopt-style experiences.
-However, while it's beneficial in applications with potentially extensive command lines, the other interfaces are much easier to use when all that's needed are a handful of flags, or while a tool is still in development.
+However, while it's beneficial in applications with potentially extensive command-lines, the other interfaces are much easier to use when all that's needed are a handful of flags, or while a tool is still in development.

+Also, after working through the available functionality below, if there's something that you'd like to see added to Petulant, feel free to write me and ask.